-For that purpose, we will collect personal data from contact persons of our clients, such as name, contact information (e-mail, phone number, address, job title, log files, registered client name, information on incidents and reports, IMSI,IMEI and User-Agent), and billing information (name, address, VAT number) connected with the client.
+For that purpose, we will collect personal data of our clients and contact persons of our clients, such as name, contact information (e-mail, phone number, address, job title, log files, registered client name, log-in details, information on incidents and reports, and User-Agent), and billing information (name, address, VAT number) connected with the client/business associate.

-When we process personal data on behalf of our clients for the purposes of providing our services to clients, in accordance with the General Terms and Conditions, and/or the Agreement for the Services and Data Processing Agreement concluded with our Clients, the client is data controller and CENTILI is data processor regarding such personal data processing activities.
+When we process personal data on behalf of our clients for the purposes of providing our services to clients, in accordance with the Terms of Service, and/or the agreement for the Services and Data Processing Agreement concluded with our clients, the client is data controller and CENTILI is data processor regarding such personal data processing activities.

 4. SALES ACTIVITIES